-Every year, US companies lose an estimated $41 billion because a customer moves to a competitor after a negative customer experience (NewVoiceMedia).
-Yes.
-That’s billion with a b.
+Every year, US companies lose an estimated $41 BILLION because a customer moves to a competitor after a negative customer experience (NewVoiceMedia).
 I can guarantee that your business has felt a portion of that $41 billion, whether you realize it or not.

-If you don’t already survey your customers, start now.
+If you don’t already survey your customers, you need to start now.

 If you do survey your customers, great!
 But are you asking the right questions?

-We are passionate advocates for customer satisfaction surveys because we’ve seen them work for us.
-Over the years, SurveyGizmo has sent thousands of survey to our customer base, asking for their honest feedback about how we are doing.
-Unlike many companies, we read every single response.
+We are passionate advocates for customer satisfaction surveys because we’ve seen them work wonders for our own company.
+Over the years, SurveyGizmo has sent thousands of surveys to our customer base, asking for their honest feedback about the product and the services that we provide them.
+And we read every single response.

-The feedback we receive becomes a conversation within the company as we constantly update our software, customer service, and business practices.
-These changes have made us a better business, a more powerful app, and has increased our Net Promoter Score from 1 to 54.
+The customer feedback we receive becomes a conversation within the company as we constantly update our software, service, and business practices.
+These changes have made us a stronger business, a more powerful software provider, and has increased our Net Promoter Score from 1 to 79.

 How do you know if you’re asking the right questions?
 Test, test, and test again.
 Every business and audience is a little different, so it can take time to land on the right kinds of questions for you.
 But, we’re here to help.
 We’ve been doing this for years.